UK watchdog says annuity pensions market not working

-LONDON An important part of Britain's pensions market is disorderly with insurers maximising profits and failing to give the best deal, according to a watchdog review that drew criticism for ruling out immediate reforms.
+LONDON A part of Britain's pensions market is disorderly with insurers maximising profits and failing to give the best deal, according to a watchdog review that drew criticism for ruling out immediate reforms.

-The Financial Conduct Authority's review of annuities, where a pot of money saved over a working life is swapped for an annual income until death, found too little competition and said those with the smallest pension pots were worst hurt by having only a handful of annuity providers to choose from.
+The Financial Conduct Authority's review of annuities, where a pot of money saved over a working life is swapped for an annual income until death, found too little competition.

-The findings come at a time when the government wants more people to save for their retirement as they live longer and national coffers cannot afford the generous state pensions needed to maintain a decent standard of living into old age.
+The findings come at a time when the government wants more people to save for their retirement as they live longer and national coffers can't afford generous state pensions.

-About 420,000 annuities worth 14 billion pounds are sold each year with each purchase irreversible, depriving people of the right to shop around that would leave four out of five people better off by 71 pounds a year on an average pension pot of 18,000 pounds.
+About 420,000 annuities worth 14 billion pounds ($23 billion)are sold each year with each purchase irreversible.

+Four out of five people would be better off shopping around to boost annual income by 71 pounds from an average pension pot of 18,000 pounds, the review found.

+"The FCA believes there is a risk that providers may unfairly try to retain existing customers to maximise profits, so it will explore this in greater details in the next market study," the watchdog said in a statement.

-Many annuity providers do not offer better terms to people who are ill or smoke and are likely to live for fewer years than their healthier peers.
-Annuity providers make the most money from people who die young, since the annuity payments cease on death.
-The review also found poor practices on all annuities comparison websites.
+Many annuity providers don't offer better terms to people who are ill or smoke and not expected to live as long, and it also found poor practices on all annuities comparison websites.

 "All together this paints a picture of a disorderly market," FCA said.

-Otto Thoresen, director general of the Association of British Insurers, said the insurance industry had addressed many of the issues raised but acknowledged more progress was needed.

-"The market isn't working as well as it could...
-We recognise that our industry can do more to make the market work effectively for customers," he said.

-Pensions Minister Steve Webb said in January that annuities "need a rethink" as they were designed for a world in which people lived for 10 years after retiring, not 30 years.
+Pensions Minister Steve Webb said in January that annuities "need a rethink" as they were designed for a world in which people lived for ten years after retiring, not 30 years.

 NO BIG CHANGES YET

-The FCA was launched last year to better protect consumers and end a stream of mis-selling scandals spanning three decades, notably of payment protection insurance.
+The FCA was launched last year specifically to protect consumers better and end the country's stream of mis-selling scandals spanning three decades.

+It has powers to intervene much earlier than in the past, such as by banning products or forcing changes in practices.

+So far banks have been in the firing line for mis-selling products like payment protection insurance (PPI) for which they have set aside over 20 billion pounds for compensation.

-The FCA said it could not say if there had been mis-selling in annuities, a sector dominated by big insurers like Standard Life, Aviva, Prudential and Legal & General.
+The FCA said they still cannot say if there has been mis-selling in annuities, a sector dominated by big insurers like Standard Life, Aviva, Prudential and Legal & General.

-David Barral, chief executive of Aviva UK and Ireland Life, welcomed the review: "We want the FCA to identify all those areas where consumers get less than they should on their retirement income."

-He said the FCA should investigate insurers taking advantage of savers' inertia and brokers charging excessive commissions or keeping customers in the dark about what was available on the open market.

-The watchdog said it would study sales practices and report in the summer, open its first competition probe into the wider retirement market and require changes to comparison websites.
+The watchdog said it will now study sales practices, open its first competition probe in the wider retirment market, and require comparison websites to make changes.

+Despite the review's damning findings, the watchdog has decided not to order immediate structural changes to the market, take enforcement action or require new sales practices.

-Watchdog officials said it had not ordered immediate changes to the market because pensions were a complex topic and more data was needed before deciding if any rules have been broken or whether major market changes are needed.
+Watchdog officials said pensions were a complex topic and more data was needed before deciding if any rules have been broken or whether major market changes are needed.

 "We are not yet in a position to say if firms are operating inappropriately, and we will look into all of these aspects over the next six months," said Nick Poyntz-Wright, FCA director of long-term savings and pensions.

-Poor sales practices can trigger fines.
-A record 28 million pounds fine was levied on Lloyds (LLOY.L) for encouraging staff to sell 2 billion pounds of products customers did not need.
+Fines for poor sales practices can be hefty with the FCA fining Lloyds (LLOY.L) bank a record 28 million pounds in December for encouraging staff to sell 2 billion pounds of products customers did not need.

 The FCA said any big reform would not come until at least after its review into annuities sales practices is published in the summer, when it will also have preliminary findings from its competition probe.